RafaelRuiz51/Linux-Security-Lab/README.md

 ## Linux Fundamentals

 ### Summary
-Before diving into security, I got comfortable with the Linux environment itself.
+Before diving into security I got comfortable with the Linux environment itself.
 I learned how to navigate the filesystem, manage users and groups, and control file permissions — all foundational skills for any security role.

 ### What I Did
 - Navigated the filesystem using core terminal commands (pwd, ls, cd, cat, cp, mv, rm)